-Now and then I was troubled with strange misgivings about the future life.
-I had a hope that man might live hereafter, but death was a solemn fact to me, into whose mystery I did not wish too closely to pry.
+man might live hereafter, but death was a solemn fact to me, into whose on story I did not wish too closely to pry.

-"Presentiments," as the great English novelist remarks, "are strange things."
+"Presentiments," as the great English novelist remarks, "ere strange things."
 That connection with some coming event which one feels like a shadowy hand softly touching him, is inexplicable to most men.